Good evening, friends and neighbors!

 No, English is not the “national” language of America.
 The US has no “national” language.
 It is, and has always been, a melting pot nation.

-Learning a new language has been shown to not only be beneficial to reading comprehension and creative thinking, it can improve mental clarity and flexibility.
+Learning a new language has been shown to not only be beneficial to reading comprehension and creative thinking, but it can also improve mental clarity and flexibility.

 By learning a new language, or even just becoming conversational in one, you expand the number of people you can communicate easily with.
 It quickly builds rapport with new people, and a person who can communicate quickly and effectively with their co-workers is a valuable asset for an employer- one they are not likely to forget when it’s time for promotions and raise negotiations.